thisjustinh/FairChurn/README.md

 Here, we include relevant hyperparameters used for both the baseline and FairChurn neural networks.
 Relevant graphs of performance for both, as well as pretrained model files, can be found under the `models` folder.

+The following hyperparameters are defined:

+- `n_in`: Number of inputs for classifier
+- `n_hid`: Number of hidden nodes
+- `n_layers`: Number of hidden layers for classifier
+- `lr`: Learning rate for classifier & adversary
+- `batch_size`: How many training examples per model update
+- `n_epochs`: Number of training epochs
+- `init_b`: Whether to initialize bias for classifier or not
+- `seed`: Random seed for reproducibility
+- `weight`: Scales how strong the positive weight is for the loss function
+- `adv_weight`: How much we care about fairness (< 1 prioritize performance, > 1 prioritize fairness)

 ### Baseline NN

 ```{python3}